American Mediterranean Sea

 The American Mediterranean Sea is a scientific name for the mediterranean dilution basin that includes the Caribbean Sea and the Gulf of Mexico.
-The name, which has been employed particularly by German oceanographers, is not recognized by the USGS, the International Hydrographic Organization or other international hydrological bodies.
+The name, which has been employed particularly by German oceanographers, is not recognized by the International Hydrographic Organization, the United States Geological Survey or other international hydrological bodies.

-The American Mediterranean has a surface area of 4.319 million km^{2} and an average depth of 2216 m.
+The American Mediterranean has a surface area of 4,319,000 km^{2} and an average depth of 2,216 m.

-Its basins include the Mexico Basin, the Cayman Trough, the Yucatan Basin, the Columbian Basin, the Venezuelan basin and the Grenada basin.
+Its basins include the Mexico Basin, the Cayman Trough, the Yucatan Basin, the Columbian Basin, the Venezuelan Basin and the Grenada Basin.

-The American Mediterranean is considered one of the oceanic marginal seas.
-In addition to numerous small islands, large and small groups of islands, and islets, it includes the large islands of Cuba, bordering the Gulf of Mexico and the Caribbean; of Jamaica, Hispaniola, and of Puerto Rico.
-All of these islands are among the West Indian islands that separate the American Mediterranean from the Atlantic Ocean.
+The American Mediterranean Sea is considered a semi-enclosed sea.
+In addition to numerous large and small groups of islands, small islands, and islets, it includes the large islands of Cuba, bordering the Caribbean Sea and the Gulf of Mexico, Hispaniola, Jamaica, and Puerto Rico.
+All of these islands are among the West Indian islands that separate the American Mediterranean Sea from the Atlantic Ocean.

-Between the islands, the American Mediterranean Sea contains the following straits: the Florida Straits, the Windward Passage (Paso de los Vientos), the Mona Passage (Canal de la Mona), the Anegada Passage to Guadeloupe Passage, and the Dominica Passage to Martinique Passage.
+Between these islands, the American Mediterranean Sea contains the following straits: the Florida Straits, the Windward Passage (Paso de los Vientos), the Mona Passage (Canal de la Mona), the Anegada Passage to Guadeloupe Passage, and the Dominica Passage to Martinique Passage.
 Within the Mediterranean, the Straits of Yucatán connect the Gulf of Mexico with the Caribbean, and since the inauguration of the Panama Canal in August 1914, it has been connected to the Pacific.